Get panoramas - HELP

 There are three ways to select the viewpoint and define the view:

-1. You may use the Google Map to locate the viewpoint and define the direction and the horizontal extension of the view.
+1. You may use the map to locate the viewpoint and then define the direction and the horizontal extension of the view.

 2. You may select the viewpoint from a list of more than 50000 summits, predominantly within the Alps, and define the cardinal direction of the view.